 Trying To Be Trendy: Rutabaga Fries

 You all know by now that I am a sucker for a food trend.
 Well, it seems that the trend of using cauliflower as a substitute for foods you don’t want to eat is totally played out.
-Now, the foodies in the know are using turnips and rutabagas.
+Foodies in the know are all about using turnips and rutabagas.
 Yes, these humble root vegetables are now hobnobbing with hoi polloi tres chic.

 If you search the interweb you will find that many of the proponents of turnip/rutabaga fries are into the “ketogenic” and “paleo” diets.
-I assure you there is no scientific evidence that either of those diet patterns are better than the diet you’ll find detailed for FREE at https://www.choosemyplate.gov/.
+I assure you there is no scientific evidence that either of those eating patterns are better than the diet you will find detailed for FREE at https://www.choosemyplate.gov/.
 I have other reasons for promoting the use of rutabagas and turnips, however:

 - They are tasty.
 Turnips remind me of radishes, but with the super power to withstand the heat of cooking.
 Rutabagas have this sweet/bitter thing that makes them a sophisticated choice among cold weather vegetables.